bh11/crisp/tst/Readme-Tests.txt

 timing_normals.g        -- tests algorithms for NormalSubgroups
 timing_normpro.g        -- tests algorithms for NormalizerOfPronormalSubgroup
 timing_projectors.g     -- tests algorithms for ProjectorOp
-timing_projectors_mod.g -- as timing_projectors, but uses different library
+timing_projectors_mod.g -- as timing_projectors, but uses a different library
-                           method for the centralizer, which produces wrong results in GAP 4.2.5 timing_radicals.g       -- tests algorithms for RadicalOp timing_residuals.g      -- tests algorithms for ResidualOp
+                           method for the centralizer, which produced wrong results in GAP 4.2.5 timing_radicals.g       -- tests algorithms for RadicalOp timing_residuals.g      -- tests algorithms for ResidualOp